Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Attacks

 \subsubsection{Feature Collision (Clean-Label)}

 ~ This category of attacks is based on a heuristic strategy named \textit{feature collision}, suited to the so-called \emph{fine-tuning} (FT) scenario, which avoids the need of solving a complex bilevel problem to optimize poisoning attacks.
-In particular, PoisonFrog~\cite{shafahi_poison_2018} was the first work proposing this idea, which can be formalized as:\footnote{We neglect the penalty term used to increase the attack's stealthiness introduced in \cite{shafahi_poison_2018} as it is not related to the \textit{feature collision} strategy.}
+In particular, PoisonFrog~\cite{shafahi_poison_2018} was the first work proposing this idea, which can be formalized as:

-This attack amounts to creating a poisoning sample $\vct x + \vct \delta$ that collides with the target test sample $\vct z \in \fullTest$ in the feature space, so that the fine-tuned model predicts $\vct z$ according to the poisoning label associated with $\vct x$.
-To this end, the adversary leverages the feature extractor $\phi$ to minimize the distance of the poisoning sample with the target in the feature space.
-Moreover, the authors observed that, due to the complexity and nonlinear behavior of $\phi$, the poisoning samples only need to be slightly perturbed, and that even samples coming from different distributions can be only slightly perturbed to match the feature representation of the target sample.
-Similarly, \citet{guo_practical_2020} adopted \textit{feature collision} to stage the attack, but they extended the attack's objective function to further increase the poisoning effectiveness.